cowprotocol/cowswap/src/custom/pages/TermsAndConditions/TermsAndConditions.md

 **5. FEES**

-Cowswap does not levy any fees on users of the Platform, however the user incurs a fee on the Protocol level, which is shown to the user on the Cowswap interface when the user places their trade.
+CoW Swap does not levy any fees on users of the Platform, however the user incurs a fee on the Protocol level, which is shown to the user on the CoW Swap interface when the user places their trade.

 **6. WE MAY MAKE CHANGES TO OR SUSPEND OR WITHDRAW OUR PLATFORM**